25 William Bartram Scenic And Historic Highway

 Overview

-The William Bartram Scenic and Historic Highway – State Road 13 (SR13) – winds its way along the St. Johns River through pine and palmetto barrens, oak hammocks and swamps, often canopied with trees.
-It stretches from the Julington Creek Bridge at the St. Johns County line south for about 17 miles to Ward’s Creek.
-The roadway is in the northeast part of the state, south of Jacksonville.
-Wide trails parallel the highway from one end to the other, and numerous parks and cultural destinations along the corridor are accessible and welcoming for modern nature-lovers.
+The William Bartram Scenic & Historic Highway – State Road 13 (SR 13) – winds its way along the St. Johns River through pine and palmetto barrens, oak hammocks, and swamps, often canopied with lush trees.
+The byway is in the northeast part of Florida, south of Jacksonville.
+Wide trails parallel the byway, and numerous parks and cultural destinations along the corridor are accessible and welcoming.

 Byway Map: Downloadable PDF Map